jaydenmilne/jaydenmilne.github.io/_posts/2025-04-15-arch-linux-on-surface.md

-This means when you shut the lid, the battery will drain at about 5% an hour, which is a problem for me since the usage pattern for this laptop these days is "once a week at best but it needs to be charged".
+This means when you shut the lid, the battery will drain at about 5% an hour, which is a problem for me since the usage pattern for this laptop these days is "once a week at best but it needs to be charged when I need it".

 The workaround was to enable systemd's suspend-then-hibernate from KDE's power applet.
 There were some issues with a `linux-surface` driver blocking sleep,